sora-xor/sora-docs/src/create-token.md

 Before creating a new token, you need to connect your crypto wallet with Polkaswap.
 Please follow the instructions on this page: [Connect Your Wallet to Polkaswap](./polkaswap-connect-wallet.md)

 Alternatively, you can create an account and wallet on the SORA network using your Google account.
 Instructions for this process are available here: [Connect With Google](./polkaswap-connect-with-google.md)

+We recommend to add XOR to the account to pay the fee for token creation.
+For that, you can [move either XOR or another ERC-20 token](https://wiki.sora.org/guides/how-to-transfer-from-ethereum-mainnet-to-sora-v2-hashi-bridge), such as ETH or DAI, that you can then exchange to XOR on [Polkaswap](https://polkaswap.io/#/swap).

 ## Create a New Token